In this article, you’re going to discover the secrets to macro photography lighting.

 If you do this correctly, you’ll end up with a background full of broken light–light that’s blocked by various branches, leaves, bushes, and more.

-And this will look absolutely amazing as a background.
+And this will look absolutely astonishing as a background.

 Shade: The Light for Creative Sun-Shade Effects

 Here’s one more important type of light for you: